You are here:

 Additional expert committees

-Independent of these newly convened BfR committees, the National Breastfeeding Committee and Committee for Recording and Evaluating Alternative Methods to Animal Experiments (ZEBET) are also located at the BfR.
+Independent of these newly convened BfR committees, the National Breastfeeding Committee is also located at the BfR.

 Three appointment procedures have been carried out (2007, 2010, 2013) since the establishment of the BfR committees.
 Within the scope of a comprehensive and transparent appointment process, all of the experts interested in getting involved in a BfR committee are invited initially per public announcement to submit their applications.
 The appointing panel set up especially for this purpose then selects suitable candidates from the group of applicants.
 The appointing panel is made up of members of the BfR Scientific Advisory Board, the chairs of the German Research Foundation’s (DFG) Senate Committees for the Health Assessment of Food and of Substances and Resources in Agriculture, and a representative of the Senate of Federal Research Agencies.